Code-Institute-Submissions/_Studio_Ghibli/README.md

 1. HTML & CSS Flip cards: https://www.w3schools.com/howto/howto_css_flip_card.asp
    Used on my feature films.
 2. Google Fonts for font styles; https://fonts.google.com/

 ### Media

 1. Am I Responsive web site for checking responsiveness on all Apple devices screen sizes;
     http://ami.responsivedesign.is/
 2.  https://stackoverflow.com/ w3schools Used as a resource for finding answers to all types of coding problems.
+3. JSHint to check my javascripts codes
+4. W3 validator to check html and css codes

 ### Acknowledgements

 1. All of the Code institute members whom have provided great opinions, insights on my project.

-2.My super mentor Adeye Adegbenga for his time, great advices and all the support provided to achieve this project.
+2. My super mentor Adeye Adegbenga for his time, great advices and all the support provided to achieve this project.
 3. My family for giving me the precious time to study, work on the projects and keep it up